Last Updated: July 24, 2021

 You can also save your Windows application credentials on RoboForm.
 It’s great to see that this PC password manager expands its functionality beyond web browsers, as not many competitors do.

 RoboForm wants to free you from the hassles of entering login details manually.
 Whether you use the software’s autofill or log into a saved site, access to password-protected places on the internet is just one click away.

 Driven by the RoboForm extension, this tool pops up whenever you visit a web page, offering to save logins or bookmark them.
-The password capture and replay feature lets you store your credentials along with frequently used pages.
+The password capture and replay feature lets you store your credentials and also with frequently used pages.

 Other than storing login details, RoboForm enables you to create a list of bookmarked web pages.
 This way, you can find your favorite sites on any device.
-No other cross-platform password manager provides this.
+And no other cross-platform password manager provides this.

 You can create an Identity, which is a set of personal data generally entered in web forms, including these eight categories: